jeffmeloy/py2dataset/README.md

 ## Language Model

-Currently configured to use ctransformers with the default configuration below defined in py2dataset_model_config.yaml
+Currently configured to use [ctransformers](https://github.com/marella/ctransformers) with the default configuration defined in py2dataset_model_config.yaml

     ```yaml
     prompt_template: "Provide a concise and comprehensive Response to the Instruction considering the given Context and include your reasoning. \n### Context:\n{context}\n### Instruction:\n{query}\n### Response:"